Statement of faith

 The Salvation, Regeneration, and Eternal Security of the Believer

-We believe that the salvation of every believer is secure for all eternity from the moment of regeneration.
+We believe that the salvation of every believer is secure of all eternity from the moment of regeneration.
 This security is guaranteed to each believer by the keeping power of God, the sealing ministry of the Holy Spirit, the interceding ministry of Christ, and by the fact that the life received is eternal life (John 3:16; 5:24; 10:27-30; Rom.
-8:1, 29, 30, 38, 39; Eph.
+8:1,29,30,38,39; Eph.
 4:30; Heb.
 7:25).

 We believe that immediate, positional, sanctification is the act of God whereby believers are, at the time of regeneration, eternally set apart as belonging to Him by redemption, thereby being placed in the family of God as children, joint heirs with Jesus Christ (I John 3:1; Rom.
 8:14-17; I Cor.
 1:2; Heb.
 10:10-14).